UmmItC/ctf-hecker/README.md

 # Purple

-A theme that for hacker and people thing purple is good
+A theme that for hacker and people think purple are beautiful :D

 ## Usage